-We expect to receive net proceeds from this offering, after deducting our estimated expenses, of approximately \$\\$, or approximately \$\\$ if the underwriters' over-allotment option is exercised in full.
+We expect to receive net proceeds from this offering, after deducting our estimated expenses, of approximately \$630,682,375, or approximately \$725,359,731 if the underwriters' over-allotment option is exercised in full.
 We expect to use the net proceeds from this offering for working capital, capital expenditures and other general corporate purposes, which may include development, redevelopment and acquisitions of apartment communities and repayment and refinancing of debt.

-Certain affiliates of each of the underwriters are lenders under our \$1,000,000,000 unsecured revolving credit facility.
+Affiliates of certain of the underwriters are lenders under our \$1,000,000,000 unsecured revolving credit facility.
 To the extent that we use the net proceeds from this offering to repay amounts we may borrow or re-borrow in the future under the unsecured revolving credit facility, those lenders will receive their pro rata portion of any of the net proceeds from this offering that we use to repay any such amounts.